-Update: As of June 2017, Florida lawmakers have approved legislation that prevents doctors from using telemedicine to prescribe medical marijuana.
+Update: As of 2017, Florida lawmakers have approved legislation that prevents doctors from using telemedicine to prescribe medical marijuana.
 Physicians must conduct a full physical examination and assess the medical history of the patient before prescribing medical marijuana.
+For follow up visits, physicians must conduct an in person physical examination, in the same room as the qualified patient they previously certified, at least once every thirty (30) weeks.
+(Physician Requirements)

 All out-of-state health care practitioners intending to provide telemedicine services, to patients geographically situated in the state of Florida, must first obtain a valid medical license, from the Florida Medical Board, prior to commencing service — however, physician-to-physician (P2P) exemptions apply.